 Landing in Entebbe

 I ended up my day visiting the Makerere University campus.
 Founded in 1922, the university enjoys a first-class reputation in East Africa.
-The university is located on the Nakasero hill and the campus is really massive.
-Walking there is really pleasant, especially to look at the old buildings (20th century British architecture) and some promising pieces of art in the Makerere Art Gallery.
+The university is located on Nakasero hill and the campus is really massive.
+Walking there is really pleasant, especially to look at the old buildings (20th-century British architecture) and some promising pieces of art in the Makerere Art Gallery.

 Day 3: From Kampala to Kabale and Lake Bunyonyi – Itambira Island, Uganda

 My first destination outside Kampala was Lake Bunyonyi (literally the “Place of many little birds”) in the south of the country, which boasts a very good reputation among nature lovers.
 I took a bus (Bismarkan Coaches) at 8:30 AM from the Kampala bus station to Kabale.
 The cost is around UGX 30000 / € 9 for this 7 to 8-hour journey.
 I reached Kabale at 4 pm and then took a shared taxi to Rutina, which is located 10 km away from Kabale on the shores of Lake Bunyonyi.
 The next step was .. paddling!
 Indeed to reach the Itambira island where my hostel, Byoona Amagara, was located, I took a canoe from Rutinda to the island.
 The canoe journey takes around 45 minutes and there is no cost if you use Byoona Amagara canoes (arranged by the hostel).
 The landscapes are truly amazing, especially at this time of the day when the colors are really nice.
 The end of the journey was a bit more complicated as a thunderstorm started not so far away, we even had to stop on a tiny island as the wind and the waves became too strong.
 We finally made it safely (but drenched!) to the Byoona Amagara’s pier.